Kure Beach

 Schools & Education

-Kure Beach is served by New Hanover County Schools.
-Key schools for Pleasure Island families include:
+Kure Beach is served by New Hanover County Schools, and for families the assignment picture is straightforward.
+The key schools for Pleasure Island families include:

 - Kure Beach Elementary School — Niche grade B-plus, approximately 260 students in a close-knit island community setting